-The information presented in 7.5 indicates that oil contamination levels below 100 mg/m2 on average will not migrate if proper plant operating procedures are followed and will not combust at the original location.
+The information presented in 7.5 indicates that oil contamination levels less than 100 mg/m on average will not migrate if proper plant operating procedures are followed and will not combust at the original location.

-It has been demonstrated that ultraviolet (UV) light inspection techniques are capable of the reliable detection of some oils at contamination levels of 50 mg/m2 and above.
+It has been demonstrated that ultraviolet (UV) light inspection techniques are capable of the reliable detection of some oils at contamination levels of 50 mg/m and greater.

-A practical and reasonable level for the oil film limit should be in the range of 50 mg/m2 to 100 mg/m2.
-It is recommended that 100 mg/m2 be specified as the maximum level for any localized area of packing and that 50 mg/m2 be specified as the average level for a whole area of packing.
+A practical and reasonable level for the oil film limit should be in the range of 50 mg/m to 100 mg/m.
+It is recommended that 100 mg/m be specified as the maximum level for any localized area of packing and that 50 mg/m be specified as the average level for a whole area of packing.